janbrohl/SimpleTAL/README.txt

-simpleTAL / simpleTALES (Version 3.2)
+simpleTAL / simpleTALES (Version 3.3)
 -------------------------------------
 This is an implementation of the TAL and TALES specifications see (http://www.zope.org/Documentation/Books/ZopeBook/current/AppendixC.stx)

-This code is made freely available for commercial and non-commercial use.
-No warranties, expressed or implied, are made as to the fitness of this code for any purpose.
+This code is made freely available under a BSD style license, see LICENSE.txt for more details.

 If this is of any use to anyone then please let me know, otherwise this may become the first and last release of this code.